bryanknox/bryanknox.github.io/_posts/2021-12-07-dotnet-user-secrets-cli-notes.md

 ## Concepts

-Secrets, user secret stores and user secrets IDs
+### Secrets, user secrets stores and user secrets IDs

-- A **secret** is has a name and a value.
+- A **secret** has a name and a value.

-- Sets of secrets are stored in a **user secret store**.
+- Sets of secrets are stored in a **user secrets store**.

+  - The implementation and location of a user secrets store are hidden behind the abstractions provided by the Secret Manager tool.
+That allows the Secret Manager to be used by developer and code without exposing the implementation details.
+It also allows the tool to evolve to support user secrets stores in different locations or with different implementations.

+    - See the [Implementation Details](#implementation-details) section below.

+    - In these notes I use the term "user secrets store" instead of "secrets file" to honor the intended abstractions.

-- Each individual secret is has a unique name that is used to identify it within the user secret store.
+- Each individual secret has a unique name that is used to identify it within the user secrets store.

-- A **user secrets ID** is used to identify a user secret store on the machine where the Secret Manager is run.
+- A **user secrets ID** is used to identify a user secrets store.

+### User secrets stores and user secrets IDs

-Visual Studio project files, user secrets IDs and configurations
+### Visual Studio project files, user secrets IDs and configurations

-- A user secrets ID can be added to a Visual Studio project file to associate the project with a specific user secret store.
+- A user secrets ID can be added to a Visual Studio project file to associate the project with a specific user secrets store.

 - When a Visual Studio project file has a user secrets ID:

   - The project's code can use secrets in the associated user secrets store via ASP.NET Core's Secret Manager.

   - Developers can use the `dotnet user-secrets` commands to manage secrets in the user secrets store associated with the project, without having to explicitly specify the user secrets ID.

 - A Visual Studio project file can have multiple **configurations** and each build of the project uses exactly one of the configurations.